 2.4.2.
 Research question 2: Evaluating WhatsApp support calls

 As part of this research question, we will examine 2 sub-questions.
-The first sub-question will ask which criterions determine the quality of support calls (whether it was a good/effective support, medium/ineffective support, or not good/undermining support).
+The first sub-question will ask which criteria determine the quality of support calls (whether it was a good/effective support, medium/ineffective support, or not good/undermining support).

 The second sub-question will check whether these criteria will help the WhatsApp director to improve the evaluation process.
-Our hypothesis is that the new set of criterions will improve the evaluation process.
+Our hypothesis is that the new set of criteria will improve the evaluation process.
 Improvement in the evaluation process will be measured by its quality and quantity.
 As for the quality, our hypothesis is that there will be no significant difference between the existing evaluation and the suggested systematic evaluation process (i.e the tool we will develop will be as good as the existing evaluation).
 And that there will be no significant difference between different evaluators.
 As for the quantity, our hypothesis is that there will be an improvement in the ability to give more evaluations (the amount of the evaluations per unit time will increase with the tool we will develop compared to the existing situation).

 In the following chapters, (method, results, and discussion), we will first deal with the first research question of identifying the conversation type, and then with the second question of evaluating WhatsApp support calls.
 Finally, we will refer to common conclusions.